iknowjason/MacLab/README.md

 Amazon requires your Mac instance to run on a dedicated EC2 host allocated in your AWS account.
 When you spin up this lab, it automatically allocates a dedicated host required to run your Mac.
 Here is an explanation directly from Amazon on this:  "As I explained previously, when using EC2 Mac instances, there is no virtual machine involved.
 These are running on bare metal servers, each hosting a Mac mini."

-**This host must be allocated to your account for 24 hours and can't be destroyed**.
+**This host must be allocated to your account for 24 hours and can't be destroyed until it has been 24 hours**.

 So if you spin this up, you can destory after 24 hours.
 When you run a ```terraform destroy```, you will see this prior to 24 hours.
 The host needs 24 hours to be released: